-We will also assess whether age groups differ in their perceptions of this double standard.
-This hypothesis aligns with existing literature on gender norms as a driver of household behavior; see, among others, Thébaud et al. (2021).
-In this context, gender norms function both descriptively and prescriptively: departing from equal contributions, people believe not only that women do more housework but also that they should do more.
-Importantly, one does not need to personally subscribe to these norms to be influenced by them.
-As pointed out by Ridgeway and Correll (2004), even individuals who reject gendered norms may still perceive that most others uphold them, shaping their own behavior accordingly.
-This perception of widespread societal expectations may reinforce gendered divisions of labor, even among those who hold progressive personal beliefs.
+We will also check if different age groups are characterized by different perceptions of the gender double standard.

+In line with previous literature, this hypothesis aims to investigate the role of gendered norms and expectations as a root cause of gendered behavior in the household; see, among others, Thébaud et al. (2021).
+In this context, gender beliefs encompass both descriptive and prescriptive aspects: people generally believe not only that women do more housework but also that they should do more housework.
+Crucially, one does not need to personally subscribe to these gender norms to be influenced by them.
+As pointed out by Ridgeway and Correll (2004), even if individuals reject these gendered norms and do not evaluate men and women differently based on a specific behavior, they may still perceive that most others would.
+This widespread assumption-that others believe women should primarily handle housework-can significantly influence individuals' behavior.